By April. Updated by Matt, Jan 2022

 These jams can add anywhere from 30 minutes to several hours to your trip through the park.

 If you’re stuck in a bear jam, like in the picture above, it is OK to get out of your car to observe, but don’t get too close to the wildlife.
 The rule of thumb is to stay 25 yards away from bison and elk, and 100 yards away from bears and wolves.
 Often a ranger will be there for crowd and traffic control.

 Gas Stations: Where to fill up

-You can fill up your gas tank before entering the park at gas stations in West Yellowstone, MT; Gardiner, MT; Cooke, City MT, and Jackson, WY.
+You can fill up your gas tank before entering the park at gas stations in “gateway towns” such as West Yellowstone, MT; Gardiner, MT; Cooke, City MT, Jackson, WY, and Cody WY.